spike-develops/spike-develops.github.io/_posts/2024-2-20-Spelunking-For-Camera-Transitions.md

 #### Full Script

-That about wraps up my take on what I've always thought is a pretty nifty and useful transition effect!
+That about wraps up my take on what I think is a pretty nifty and useful transition effect!
 The full FloorTransitionController component is below, with some extra modifications for specific circumstances like use with a Pixel Perfect Camera.
 Happy Spelunking!

 <script src="https://gist.github.com/spike-develops/5d44322620444f2ee1f2120de1096451.js"></script>